Deputy Under Secretary of the Army Attending the Tournament of Roses Parade

-Deputy Under Secretary of the Army Mario Diaz arrives at the Rosemont Pavilion in Pasadena, California.
+Deputy Under Secretary of the Army Mario Diaz meets with U.S. Army leadership overseeing the float.

 |Date Taken: